MV Monte Cervantes: Salvage attempts

 For more than 20 years the ship rested relatively securely on underwater rock.
 Metal prices rose after the Second World War, and in 1951 the Italian salvage company Salvamar ("Seasaver") secured the marine salvage rights at the wreck site.
 A complete salvage was impossible and thus the strategy was to remove piece by piece all usable metal parts to melt down and sell.
 In 1953 the rescue tug St. Christopher (formerly HMS Justice) was chartered to assist in the salvage operations.
-The tug ended up being beached and abandoned herself during the work and remains near Ushuaia today, a monument to the treacherous channel.
+The tug herself ended up being beached and abandoned during the work and remains near Ushuaia today, a monument to the treacherous channel.
 In 1954 the attempt was begun to drag the wreck to Ushuaia where the more difficult dismantling could be undertaken.
 The salvage crew used floating devices to bring the ship back to the vertical.
 Finally the ship turned upright and slid off the reef, and on 14 October 1954 three tugboats began slowly pushing the remaining wreck to Ushuaia.
 However, when the little convoy had traveled less than a mile, the ship again listed to port and slowly slid beneath the water.
 Monte Cervantes irretrievably sank into the 130-meter (427-foot) depths of the Beagle Channel.